-20 november | citizen science conference
+20 november 2020 | citizen science conference

 Let’s go together: Shaping Citizen Science in The Netherlands

 Strengthening ties between science, education and society is one of the major topics in University of Twente's new strategy Shaping2030.
-And there are many ways to do achieve this, with citizen science being one of them.
+And there are many ways to achieve this, with citizen science being one of them.
 The term citizen science refers to an equal basis for collaboration in tackling societal challenges using scientific methods.

 From the Shaping2030 strategy, six so-called Shaping Expert Groups have been formed: teams of experts from various fields that will boost developments within the organisation.
 They will be connecting initiatives, share knowledge within the organisation and support new projects to arise.

-Whether you're part of University of Twente or anyone outside UT: We offer an inspiring and interactive online programme (from 13-15 P.M.) meant for everyone who is interested in this topic.
-National and International keynote speakers will be giving a talk about Challenges and Impact with regard to Citizen Science.
-After these presentations we ask you to think along and participate in a live poll.
+For all those interested from UT from outside, we offered an inspiring and interactive online programme (1-3 P.M.) .
+National and International keynote speakers gave a talk about Challenges and Impact with regard to Citizen Science.
+After these presentations we asked the participants to think along and participate in a live poll.
 This afternoon programme was hosted by DesignLab - a collaborative ecosystem where science and society are connected by design.

 The University of Twente (UT) embraces Open Science, and Citizen Science as an important part of it.
 In doing so, we link to a growing movement in academia, where Citizens Science is gaining ground.
 An important part of UT's strategy is to build a Citizen Science Hub, to connect our knowledge and research community with the rest of the world.
 DesignLab functions as a sandbox environment for this, promoting interaction between researchers, students and end-users.
-The UT Citizen Science Hub will be launched during the conference.
+The UT Citizen Science Hub was launched during the conference.